kissenger/gangapurna/readme.txt

 git fetch --all
 git reset --hard origin/master

-# if there are new dependenc ies to install dont forget to:
+# if there are new dependencies to install dont forget to:
 npm install
 npm list grep {{package name}}